All Episodes

 How can you not have a question after all of this?

-It's Skype, and what I'm suggesting to you is that you put Skype on your phone.
+And what I'm suggesting to you is that you put Skype on your phone.

-If you've got whatever phone, you've got a smartphone.
+If you've got whatever phone you've got, a smartphone, put it on your phone.

-And the way you set it up is, if you're in North America, America, Canada, whatever, Go like you're going to make a new contact and put in simply, and it's not case-sensitive, just put in M-I-T-D 51.
+And the way you set it up is if you're in North America, America, Canada, whatever, go like you're going to make a new contact and put in simply, and it's not case sensitive, just put in M-I-T-D 51.

 M-I-T-D 51.

-And you can, you'll see the little phone symbol and you can press on it with Apple anyway.
+And then you'll find that in your list, and you can see the little phone symbol, and you can press on it with Apple anyway.

 I've got Apple.